Staging an intervention in art history, and specifically in Indian miniature portraiture, Arpita Shah replaces male Mughal emperors with inspiring...

 Having graduated, she moved to New York in 1979 in order to, as she said, “make a career in photography.”
 She sent the photographs she had taken at the university (the ones you can see here) all over the city but her portfolios were met with a lack of interest.
 Woodman started becoming depressed, all the more so because she had broken up with her partner.
 She made her first suicide attempt in 1980 but she was saved.

 After the first attempt, Woodman moved in with her parents.
 She attended therapy and things seemed to have gotten better.
 Not for long, however.
 On January 19, 1981, she died of suicide.
 Her father claimed that his daughter’s death was related to unsuccessful applications for funding.

 Francesca Woodman’s photographs have always had a disquieting feel to them.
 The shabby interiors of the former dry goods store where she set up a studio and living space, or frequently visited nearby abandoned houses and other rundown spaces, created an out-of-time atmosphere and a striking contrast to the young, smooth, and very “alive” female bodies she photographed.

-Usually, she used herself as model (“I’m always available” she used to say), but in the majority of the self-portraits her face or body were obscured, veiled, or distorted so that she never really showed herself.
-The art critic and philosopher Arthur Danto has noted: The difference is that she always shows herself as the same character – the character of a young woman in various mise-en-scenes.
-I feel that this way her photographs find their way to more young women who feel as isolated, lost and underappreciated as herself.
+Usually, she used herself as a model (“I’m always available” she used to say) but in the majority of her self-portraits, her face or body was obscured, veiled, or distorted so that she never really showed herself.
+The art critic and philosopher Arthur Danto noted: “The difference is that she always shows herself as the same character – the character of a young woman in various mise-en-scenes”.
+I feel that this way her photographs find their way to more young women who feel as isolated, lost, and underappreciated as herself.